reportportal/docs/src/md/src/InstallationSteps/SetupSSL.md

 ### Project configuration
 #### Adding certificate to project
-Before adding certificate to project, you need to convert it from "PEM" format to "DER"*.
+Before adding certificates to the project, you need to convert it from "PEM" format to "DER"*.
 Find any online converter or use line below to do it:
 ```$xslt
 openssl x509 -outform der -in cert.pem -out cert.der
 ```
-After conversion is completed, you need to add converted certificate to jks container.
+After the conversion is completed, you need to add the converted certificate to the jks container.
-To do it open up bin folder in your JAVA JDK directory and run:
+To do it, open up the bin folder in your JAVA JDK directory and run:
 ```$xslt
 keytool -import -alias your-alias -keystore certstore.jks -file cert.der
 ```
 NB!
 Remember your password, after adding it to container.<br>
-Add certstore.jks file to resources folder in classpath of your project.
+Add the certstore.jks file to resources folder in the classpath of your project.

 #### reportportal.properties
 Open up reportportal.properties file in your project.